graphql/graphql-spec/rfcs/SchemaCoordinates.md

 **Proposed by:** [Mark Larah](https://twitter.com/mark_larah) - Yelp

 This RFC proposes formalizing "Schema Coordinates" - a human readable syntax to uniquely identify a type, field, field argument, enum value, directive or directive argument defined in a GraphQL Schema.

 This should be listed as a non-normative note in the GraphQL specification to serve as an official reference for use by third party tooling.

 ## 📜 Problem Statement

-GraphQL tooling and libraries may wish to refer to the various components of a GraphQL schema.
+GraphQL tooling and libraries may wish to refer to various components of a GraphQL schema.
 Use cases include documentation, metrics and logging libraries.

 ![](https://i.fluffy.cc/5Cz9cpwLVsH1FsSF9VPVLwXvwrGpNh7q.png)